reggie3/portfolio-summer2020/src/content/blogPosts/2020-10-31--Thinking-like-a-program/index.md

 > - We keep digging until the hole is 10 feet deep, and we stop digging once it is.

 As you can see, the example of digging a hole requires the use of all four computer skills.
 As humans, we internalize each of the skills.
 However, programmers write programs to explicitly do the steps required for the task.
+This explicit identification and arrangement results in an algorithm.

-#### Let's turn that into code
+#### Let's Turn That Into Code

 Given a little bit of prior coding knowledge we can connect what we just created to some common programming constructs such as variables, loops, and conditionals to create some code: